Hochfrequenz/time_slice_net/README.md

 - overlaps are allowed (any number of children per point in time)
 - overlaps are forbidden (max.
 1 child per point in time)

-For a minimal, easy to understand example of non-overlapping collections see the [parking lot ⬌ car collection tests](TimeSliceNet/TimeSliceTests/ParkingLotCarCollectionExampleTests.cs).
+For a minimal, easy to understand example of collections of non-overlapping children see the [parking lot ⬌ car collection tests](TimeSliceNet/TimeSliceTests/GasolinePumpCarCollectionExampleTests.cs).

+For a minimal, easy to understand example of collections with overlapping children see the [musician ⬌ listener tests]().